markhamilton/twitter_ebooks/README.md

 A single dependency has been added: http://pypi.python.org/pypi/python-Levenshtein/

-I believe eerything else come standard with python
+I believe everything else come standard with python

 The functionality of the bot has been extensively upgraded at this point, some highlights: